-At December 31, 2018, the Company's banks have issued letters of credit of \$510.6 million in favor of certain ceding companies.
+At December 31, 2019, the Company's banks have issued letters of credit of \$1.1 billion in favor of certain ceding companies.
 In connection with the Company's Top Layer Re joint venture, Renaissance Reinsurance has committed \$37.5 million of collateral to support a letter of credit and is obligated to make a mandatory capital contribution of up to \$50.0 million in the event that a loss reduces Top Layer Re's capital and surplus below a specified level.
 The letters of credit are secured by cash and investments of similar amounts.

-See "Note 8.
+Refer to "Note 9.
 Debt and Credit Facilities" for additional information related to the Company's debt and credit facilities.